roclia/just-relax/README.md

-# just-relax
+# just-code

-hello, I am here to parctice code.
+hello, I am looking for some beautiful project.
 I also wanna to make some friends here.
-I hope to join in some python projects.
+I hope to join in some projects.